 Participatory Budgeting is the active involvement of people in the processes of budget priority setting and management.
 In Participatory Budgeting, citizens and civil society articulate their needs and negotiate with the relevant organs of the government over the distribution of public resources (see: International Budget Partnership).
-In contrast to the techno-bureaucratic administration which is limited in its ability to achieve equitable development and distributive justice, Participatory Budgeting has the potential to maximize equity in decision making processes and effect better policy outcomes.
+In contrast to the techno-bureaucratic administration which is limited in its ability to achieve equitable development and distributive justice, Participatory Budgeting has the potential to maximize the equity in decision-making processes and effect better policy outcomes.

-Participatory Budgeting provides avenues to make fiscal policy a subject of public dialogue and engages citizens in all phases of the budget cycle.
+Participatory Budgeting provides avenues to make the fiscal policy a subject of public dialogue and engages citizens in all phases of the budget cycle.
 Citizens are involved throughout the entire budget cycle, in:

 Identifying and prioritising the most pressing local needs

 Preparing a budget proposal for submission to the nodal authority

 Overseeing the budget approval process (review, discussion, and voting)

 Monitoring budget execution, monitoring procurement (tendering, bidding, and contracting) and monitoring the implementation of projects

 Participatory Budgeting promotes a bottom-up approach and empowers communities to set and monitor public spending thereby, also improves public provisioning of essential services.